JohnnyMirza/ccloudauditlogs_splunk/README.md

 # Confluent Cloud AuditLogs with Splunk Dashboards
-Quicky get access to Confluent Cloud with this script.
-This repo runs a Kafka standalone-connect worker which is needs to be configured to connect to a Confluent Cloud instance.
-Apart from Kafka Connect (Confluent Platform Binary), this repo will also spin up a Splunk Enterprise instance in Docker.
+This repo will walk you through a 'how to' on visualising your Confluent Cloud Auditlogs with Splunk Pre-Built dashboards.
+This repo runs a Kafka standalone-connect worker which needs to be configured to connect to a Confluent Cloud instance.

+There are two options for building the local kafka connect docker image, standalone and distributed.
+Standalone (docker-compose.connect.standalone.yml) is suggested for dev/test and what is used in this demo, and where offsets are stored in a local file .e.g /tmp/offsets.
+Distributed (docker-compose.connect.distributed.yml) allows you to scale out connect workers and also store your offsets in another Kafka instance, e.g. confluent cloud cluster or local kafka instance.
+To learn more about this process in more detail take a look at this git repo: https://github.com/javabrett/cp-all-in-one/tree/splunk-connector/Docker-connect.

+This repo includes Kafka Connect and a Splunk enterprise instance running in docker.

 <p align="center">
    <img src="images/splunk_cc_auditlogs.png" width="50%" height="50%">